ahmedbally/Edfa3ly-Task/README.md

 * applying offer to the cart to get discounts
 * calculate total by sum subtotal and taxes and subtract discounts if exist

+## Why using Laravel-Zero
+* i used laravel-zero only as a base to not start from scratch and handle cli arguments
+* loading data from config
+* other wise all writen in pure php

 ## Offers solution

 i created structure of offers that make application scalable and do diffrenet types of offers